-So that covers the basics of monitor placement.
+So that covers the basics.
 Now let’s move on to the more-advanced stuff.

 Room Modes Explained

-A natural balance of sounds can exist, un-colored by room acoustics…
+The goal of monitor placement is to create an environment where a natural balance of sounds can exist, un-colored by room acoustics.

-The BIGGEST obstacle to achieving that goal is a condition known as room modes…
+And the BIGGEST obstacle to this goal is a condition known as room modes…